JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-compatibility-guide.md

 **What's changed?**

-Before Kotlin 2.3.0, we provided first-class support for the Android target through the `com.android.application` and `com.android.library` plugins.
+Before Kotlin 2.3.0, we provided support for the Android target through the `com.android.application` and `com.android.library` plugins.
 This was a temporary solution while the Android team at Google developed a separate plugin tailored to Kotlin Multiplatform.

 Initially, we used the `android` block, but later transitioned to the `androidTarget` block so that the `android` block could be